 - UTCDC does not offer a tuition discount for siblings enrolled at the UT Child Development Center.

 - The Child Development Center maintains a limited number of 10 Level A spaces.
 If more families qualify, a waiting list will be established, and these families will pay Level B tuition rates until one of the lower tuition spaces becomes available to them.

 - The director and assistant director will review income documentation upon enrollment, and once every following year.

-- Appeals for reduced tuition due to special circumstances go through the Office of the Vice President for University Operations.
+- Appeals for reduced tuition due to special circumstances go through the office of the CFO and Senior Vice President for Financial and Administrative Services.

 - Families may have their tuition category reviewed during the year upon request.